thijsfranck/courageous-comets/docs/admin-guide/deployment.md

     Previous versions of the Courageous Comets image are available on the [GitHub Container Registry](https://github.com/thijsfranck/courageous-comets/pkgs/container/courageous-comets).

 ## Start the Application

+!!!
+NOTE "Prerequisites"
+    Please ensure that [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) are installed on your system, and that the Docker daemon is running.

 Once you have set up the configuration, you can start the application using Docker Compose.
 Open a terminal and navigate to the directory where you saved the `docker-compose.yaml` file.
 Run the following command: